tshepang/blog/content/Gamer (2009).md

 Intensely violent with some decent visuals here and there.
 Tries too hard to impress with over-the-top scenarios and frantic action.
 The billionaire villain was fun to watch, especially during the dance sequence.
-I don\'t remember the lady playing the talk show host this sensual.
+I don't remember the lady playing the talk show host this sensual.